prisma-collective/docs/docs/Context & Narrative/Stakeholders and Growth Strategy.md

 ![[concept_ordering 1.png]]

 # Roadmap
-In summary, although each level is, to some extent, active simultaneously, we are focussing on the orders of system actualisation sequentially, in the following years:
+In summary, although each level is, to some extent, active simultaneously, we are focussing on the orders of system actualisation sequentially:

 1. Case studies: 2025+
 2. Incubation: 2026-2028+